Audiovisual Speech Synthesis using Tacotron2: Related work

-In contrast to these approaches, we use Tacotron2, a state-of-the-art architecture for acoustic speech synthesis, for synthesizing coherent acoustic and visual speech.
-The end-to-end approach described in this work synthesizes audiovisual speech in an end-to-end neural fashion using a single model.

 \textbf{Speech-driven Avatars:} Voice Puppetry \cite{brand1999voice} is an early HMM-based approach for audio-driven facial animation.
-This was followed by techniques based on decision trees \cite{kim2015decision}, or deep bidirectional LSTM \cite{fan2015photo} that outperformed HMM-based approaches.
-In \cite{shimba2015talking}, the authors proposed applying an LSTM-based neural network directly to audio features.
-In \cite{taylor2016audio}, a deep neural network was proposed to regress to a window of visual features from a sliding window of audio features.
-In this work, a time-shift recurrent network trained on an unlabeled visual speech dataset produced convincing results without having any dependencies on a speech recognition system.
+This was followed by techniques based on decision trees \cite{kim2015decision}, or deep bidirectional LSTM \cite{fan2015photo} that outperformed \\ HMM-based approaches.
+In \cite{shimba2015talking}, the authors applied an LSTM-based neural network directly to audio features.
+In \\ \cite{taylor2016audio}, a deep neural network was proposed to regress to a window of visual features from a sliding window of audio features.
+In that work, a time-shift recurrent network trained on unlabeled visual speech dataset produced convincing results without dependencies on a speech recognition system.
 More recently, convolutional neural networks (CNNs) were used in \cite{karras2017audio} to learn a mapping from speech to the vertex coordinates of a 3D face model.
 Facial expressions and emotion were generated by a latent code extracted from the network.
 In \cite{zhou2018visemenet}, the authors propose VisemeNet which consisted of a three-stage LSTM network for lip sync.
-One stage predicts a sequence of phoneme-groups given the audio and another stage predicts the geometric location of landmarks given the audio.
-The final stage learns to use the predicted phoneme groups and facial landmarks to estimate parameters and sparse speech motion curves.
+Most of these systems synthesize visual controllers that deform a speaker dependent 3D face model.

+\textbf{Discussion:} Both manual and video-driven approaches require skilled animators to edit complex animation parameters.
+This is extremely time consuming and expensive, especially in applications such as computer generated movies and digital game production, where talking faces for tens of hours of dialog are required.
+As a solution for that, we propose using a novel text-driven approach for synthesizing production-quality speech and facial animation with different styles of speech without the need for post processing.

+Our approach belongs to the parametric category of face representations, where a sequence of low-dimensional blendshape coefficients (BSC) are synthesized and applied to a wide range of avatars.
+We extract ground truth BSCs similarly to \cite{weise2011realtime}, which are used as facial controllers of face models.

+Compared to all text-driven facial animation approaches, we propose the AVTacotron2 to synthesize audiovisual speech in an end-to-end neural fashion to generate a talking face.

-Most of these systems synthesize visual controllers that deform a 3D face model that looks like the speaker.
-In contrast, we predict a sequence of facial controllers that can be used across various fictional and human-like characters.
-For our modular approach, we use a CNN-based speech-to-animation model conditioned on emotion embeddings.
+Our modular baseline has a speech-driven animation module, which uses a CNN-based model similar to \cite{karras2017audio}, but in contrast, we predict generic BSCs that can be used across various fictional and human-like characters.